alexandersteinhauer/pong-web/prd.md

 2. Game state should be transported using datagrams, otherwise use reliable channels through WebTransport.
 3. The core game logic needs to written in Rust/WASM so the client and server have the exact same implementation of the game.4
 4. The client needs to be written in SvelteKit with Svelte 5.

+## Game Logic

+1. The game finishes when one player reaches a score of 7.
+2. The ball should begin with a speed of 400.
+   2.1.
+After it's hit by a paddle, its speed should increase by 50.
+There's no cap to its speed.
+3. The angle of the ball should be determined by where it hit the paddle.
+If the ball hit the paddle at the middle, it's output angle equals the input angle.
+When it's hit by the paddle edge, it's steered towards the wall.
+The max. output angle should be capped at +-60 degrees though.
+4. When one player scores, the game should pause.
+The loser then launches the ball (using space or a touch tap) at a 0 degree angle towards himself.